 Louisville Water's Original Pumping Station & Historic Water Tower

-Louisville Water’s original Pumping Station and Water Tower have stood on the banks of the Ohio River for 150 years, serving as a visual landmark for the city of Louisville and the water utility that bears its name.
+Louisville Water’s original Pumping Station and Water Tower have stood on the banks of the Ohio River for more than 50 years, serving as a visual landmark for the city of Louisville and the water utility that bears its name.
 Designed by Theodore Scowden and his assistant Charles Hermany, the Pumping Station housed the Cornish steam engines that were part of the water company’s operations when it began in October, 1860.
 Scowden designed the station in Classical Revival to resemble a two-story temple with wings on either side.
 The structure includes a slate roof and terra-cotta and cast iron decorative elements.

 The Cornish engines operated almost daily in the Pumping Station until 1912.
 Once retired from service, the station was a garage and warehouse, housed a University of Louisville River Institute and the Louisville Visual Art Association.